Anniepoo/swiplchrtut/index.md

 ** When there is a route from power to ground, we have a short ** Build a constraint system like clp(fd)
 ** Build a type system
+** Additionally, constraint systems are often far faster than hand rolled algorithms.
-* making programs where things transform into things - ** A GUI where a button changes appearance when clicked ** A game, where a a spaceship changes appearance after it is hit, fires it's rockets, etc.
+* making programs where things transform into things - ** A GUI where a button changes appearance when clicked ** A game where a a spaceship changes appearance after it is hit, fires it's rockets, etc.
 ** A simulation like a virtual chemistry lab, where adding A and B to the beaker makes C ** An interactive fiction game, where the character moves from room to room ** bottom up recognizers - input characters to words to clauses to sentences to paragraphs.
 ** A web application where POST requests modify the store, subject to complex constraints.
 * writing recognizers -
+** A traditional bottom up parser
 ** A computer vision system that recognizes simple objects like a chimney, a door, etc. and combines them to make 'house'.
 ** Expert systems are sometimes mostly recognizers - patient has a cough, fever, trouble swallowing, body aches, they have flu.
 * writing expert systems -